 A massively cunning, yet very dickish move by Lionsgate and Twisted Pictures, happened two weeks before the shooting of Saw VII began - they contractually forced the director of Saw VI, Kevin Greutert, to return and direct Saw VII while having David Hackl, the original director, shifted over to a yet-unconfirmed Lionsgate movie.
-This was due to the fact that Greutert was originally set to direct the sequel to Paranormal Activity, which is scheduled to be released on the same date as Saw VII in a similar situation to how the original film contended with Saw VI in 2009.
+This was because Greutert was originally set to direct the sequel to Paranormal Activity, which was scheduled to be released on the same date as Saw VII in a similar situation to how the original film contended with Saw VI in 2009.
 Needless to say, both Greutert and Hackl didn't take that move very well.

-Word of God: According to the writers' commentary track on the Saw: The Final Chapter DVD, the two men with Dr. Gordon when he captures Hoffman at the end of the film are Brad and Ryan, the two surviving parties of the trap that started the film.
+Word of God: According to the writers' commentary track on the Saw 3D DVD, the two men with Dr. Gordon when he captures Hoffman at the end of the film are Brad and Ryan, the two surviving parties of the film's opening trap.